0chain/0chain/README.md

 ## Building Nodes

-1. Build mocks from the Makefile in the repo, from git/0chain directory run:
+1. Build mocks from the Makefile in the repo, from 0chain directory run:
  ```bash
 make build-mocks
 ```
+Note: Just need to run this once even if there are errors or it exits the command early

 2. Make initial setup for images and run the chain for first time
 ```bash